boatengfrankenstein/udemy-rails-finance-tracker/README.md

 # Apha Blog exercise for Udemy course

 This is the second project (Finance Tracker) from Udemy's [The Complete Ruby on Rails Developer Course](https://www.udemy.com/the-complete-ruby-on-rails-developer-course).
-The solution presented here was made by [Renan Castro](http://renancastro.com).
+Implemented by [Renan Castro](http://renancastro.com).

 ## Demo

-You can view the demo here: [http://renan-alpha-blog.herokuapp.com](http://renan-alpha-blog.herokuapp.com)
+You can view the demo here: [http://renan-finance-tracker.herokuapp.com](http://renan-finance-tracker.herokuapp.com) and log in with the email `testing@google.com` and password `password`.
+Feel free to create a new account if you prefer.

 ## Ruby and Rails versions